“The great vape debate” – Here we go again.

 “Ann McNeill says there is not much growth in vaping among kids in the UK.
 Her key concern would be a rise in vaping among young people who have never smoked, but there’s no sign of that.
 She thinks the key to reducing youth uptake is “getting adult smoking down”, because young people tend to imitate their elders’ behaviour.”

-The ‘Great Vape Debate’ is the same nonsense that we have been seeing for years.
-Fearmongering noise from the paid-to-publish media organisations versus facts.
+The ‘Great Vape Debate’ is the same nonsense that we’ve been seeing for years.
+Fear-mongering noise from the paid-to-publish media organisations versus facts.
 The Guardian’s article goes into more detail and, a testament to the Guardian as always, presents the facts and a balanced argument.

 In the UK, the NHS continues to lead the way in promoting and even selling sanctioned vape stores within Hospital premises to help combat smoking related deaths.

-I’m sure that this isn’t the end of the vaping debate, but we will be here time, and time again to put the record straight with facts from reliable sources.
+I’m sure that this isn’t the end of the vaping debate, but we will be here time and time again to put the record straight with facts, all delivered from reliable sources.